TusharSSurve/OpenCV/README.md

 ## 28. Hand Landmark Detection

 Detect 21 landmarks of a hand using opencv and mediapipe.
+First, we have to use palm detection then we use hand landmark detector.
 Hand landmarks can be used in gesture control.

+## 29. Volume Control Using Hand Detection

+Building a Volume Controller with OpenCV can be accomplished in just 3 simple steps:
+- Step 1.
+Detect Hand landmarks
+- Step 2.
+Calculate the distance between thumb and index finger.
+- Step 3.
+Map the distance of thumb and index finger with volume range.
+For my case, distance between thumb and finger was within the range of 15 - 220 and the volume range was from -63.5 - 0.0.